1975 Tour de France: Race overview

 Francesco Moser won the prologue, and kept the lead until the first time trial.
 Merckx started the Tour aggressively, which caused the peloton to split in two groups in the first stage.
 Eddy Merckx and Moser were in the first group, and won a minute on most of their competitors.
 In the second part of the first stage, the field split again, but this time Thevenet and Poulidor were also in the first group.

 In stage six, a time trial, Merckx beat Moser and became the leader.

 The first climbing was done in the tenth stage, but the favourites stayed together, and the general classification was not changed.

 The major Pyrenéan mountains were scheduled in stage eleven.
 In that stage, Bernard Thévenet and Joop Zoetemelk escaped together, while Merckx could not follow them.
 Zoetemelk won, with Merckx almost one minute behind.
 From this point on only Thevenet, Lucien Van Impe, Zoetemelk and Merckx had a realistic chance of winning the maillot jaune as the other favourites finished much later, and lost their hopes of winning the Tour.
 The fourteenth stage had its finish on top of the Puy de Dôme.
 When Merckx was about to catch Joop Zoetemelk, a French spectator punched Merckx in the stomach.
 Zoetemelk did not capitalize and gain time on Merckx because of this as they crossed the finish line with the same time 0:49 behind stage winner Van Impe, who did win some time over the rest of the field together with Thevenet who came in a few seconds behind Van Impe.

 After the rest day, the fifteenth stage would end in Pra-Loup.
 Merckx was still the leader, and escaped from the rest.
-But on the final climb, Merckx was out of energy, and Thévenet was able to reach Merckx two kilometers from the finish, leave Merckx behind, and win with a margin of two minutes.
-During that stage, the team car of Bianchi fell 150 meters down, but the driver survived.
+But on the final climb, Merckx was out of energy, and Thévenet was able to reach Merckx two kilometres from the finish, leave Merckx behind, and win with a margin of two minutes.
+Trying to follow Gimondi on a downhill, the team car of Bianchi went off the road, falling 150 meters down a cliff.
+The mechanic separated from the car, landed in a tree and survived.
 Thévenet was the new leader, and improved his margin in the sixteenth stage by winning with more than two minutes on Merckx.

 While riding to the start of the seventeenth stage, Merckx collided with Ole Ritter, and broke a cheekbone.
 Merckx' broken cheekbone gave him problems with eating, and the Tour doctor gave him the advice to abandon the race.
 Merckx decided to stay in the race, because of the prize money for his teammates that his second place in the general classification and other classifications would earn them.